acacheung/moonshine-cms/src/pages/menu/weekend-brunch.md

       - price: '9'
         title: 'Side Order of Corned Beef Hash '
       - price: '2'
-        title: Add a Fried Egg To Any Dish
+        title: Add a Fried Egg To Any Dish**
       - price: '4'
         title: 'Add Bacon To Any Dish '
-      - price: '1'
+      - price: '2'
         title: 'Add Melted Cheese To Any Dish '
       - price: '2'
         title: 'Add Sliced Jalapenos To Any Dish '